-The Libraries help researchers connect to funding and grants through consultation, workshops, and curated resources.
+The Libraries help researchers connect to funding and grants through curated resources.

 Online training and support

 SPIN contains over 40,000 funding opportunities from 10,000 federal, public, non-profit and private funders.
-Please note that to access SPIN off-campus, you will need to set up an account.
+Please note that to access SPIN off-campus, you will need to use VPN.

 For advice on grant writing, consider

 - Writing a Successful Grant Proposal from the MN Council on Foundations,

 - the Proposal Writing Short Course online from Candid, or

 - Developing Competitive Proposals from the Grant Resource Center.